 Farrell Confections is headed by Ian Farrell, who is the Executive Pastry Chef for Bon Appetit, the company that provides food-service management at Oracle.
 So in addition to providing chocolates to the café, Ian is also in charge of the café’s bakery.

 The bakery not only supplies the pastry case with sweet and savory pastries, they also make custom cakes for special occasions.
 Again, you do not need to work there, just make an appointment to meet with someone to discuss what you want.

 So next time you’re cruising through Redwood City, make a detour to the Oracle campus and pick up some chocolates.
 Get some to share too — you can afford to be generous!

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: June 16, 2015.
-This entry was posted in Featured, Local chocolate, Peninsula chocolate, Update and tagged artisan, Farrell Confections, Redwood City, SF Peninsula.
+This entry was posted in Featured, Local chocolate, Peninsula chocolate, Review, Update and tagged artisan, Farrell Confections, Redwood City, SF Peninsula.
 Bookmark the permalink.